American University Park DC Neighborhood Guide to Living Here

 American University Park was developed gradually in the early 20th century, with most homes built between the 1920s and 1940s.
 The neighborhood's name comes from its proximity to American University, founded in 1893.
 AU Park developed during the streetcar and early auto eras with a platted grid and house construction concentrated through the mid-20th century.

 The neighborhood consists almost entirely of single-family homes with tree-lined sidewalks, front porches, and interconnected yards.
-Most houses feature front and back yards with shared alleyways, creating a pedestrian-friendly community environment.
+Most houses feature front and back yards with shared alleyways, creating a pedestrian-friendly residential environment.
 The area remains largely residential except for small commercial sectors along Wisconsin and Massachusetts Avenues.

 Housing Types and Real Estate